Lyonel Trouillot: Early life

-Lyonel Trouillot was born in a family of lawyers.
-The writer Évelyne Trouillot and the writer and educator Jocelyne Trouillot are his sisters.
+Lyonel Trouillot was born into a family of lawyers.
+He has a brother, Michel-Rolph Trouillot (anthropologist and historian), and his two sisters are the writer Évelyne Trouillot and the writer and educator Jocelyne Trouillot.
+His uncle was the historian Henock Trouillot.
 Following his parents' divorce in the late 1960s, he went to the United States with his mother.
 He returned to Haiti at age 19, in 1975.

 Between 1980 and 1982, political repression forced Trouillot to emigrate to Miami.